 Toxic Mold Frequently Asked Questions

 Toxic mold is a name given the four types of mold which are known to seriously harm humans.
-They are aspirilligus, stachbotrys, penicillium, and fusarium.
-Stachybotrys is the most toxic and is referred to as “black mold”.
-Asperilligus is the most common, and fusarium is sometimes interchanged with other less harmful mold types.
+They are Aspirgillus, Stachybotrys, Penicillium, and Fusarium.
+Stachybotrys is the most toxic and is referred to as black mold.
+Aspergillus is the most common, and Fusarium is sometimes interchanged with other less harmful mold types.

 How is it spread?

-Mold grows in colonies which are visible to the naked eye.
+Mold grows in colonies, which are usually visible to the naked eye.
 The individual spores that make up the colonies are microscopic.
 It is the spores that enter the body to infect humans.
 Spores are released into the air when the colony is agitated.
-They travel through air alone or via ventilation systems, especially fiberglass coated ductwork.
+They travel through air alone or via ventilation systems, especially fiberglass coated duct work.
 Toxic mold spores are either inhaled, ingested, or enter through the skin when touched.

 What are the symptoms of contamination?